TeddyRobotics/Piel-Arduino/README.md

 * FastLED 3.3.3

+To install a library go to Sketch->Include Library->Manage Libraries.. and look for the library by typing in the Search bar.

 Adding Piel-Arduino Library to your Arduino IDE
 -------

 * Download this repo as a zip
-* In your Arduino IDE go to Sketch->Inlude Library->Add ZIP Library.. and find your Piel-Arduino.zip file downloaded in the previous step
+* In your Arduino IDE go to Sketch->Include Library->Add ZIP Library.. and find your Piel-Arduino.zip file downloaded in the previous step
-* Try out our exmples!
+* Try out our examples!